Stoney Creek Publishing

 By Donald Mace Williams

-The third distinctive feature of the translation is that it keeps the kennings that are such an important characteristic of the original.
+Finally, the original kennings have been preserved.
 When the Beowulf poet (or poets) calls the sea the "whale paths," Williams does the same.
 To translate the phrase as the "sea," to Williams's mind, would take away much of the Anglo-Saxon charm and would deprive the reader of an image.

 Purchase